by Dan Hiestand

 She raised her eyebrows, passing it along to Cedwyn.

-Jace glanced back at him, dividing his attention between Cedwyn and the book.
+Jace looked back at him, bouncing his attention between Cedwyn and the book.

 "What is it?"

-At this, Jace stepped closer and tore the book out of Cedwyn’s hands.
+Jace stepped closer and snatched the book out of Cedwyn's hands.

 He started to move away, past a demoralized Jace, when Isabelle grabbed his wrist.